What's Coming to Netflix in February 2021 - What's on Netflix

 February TBD

-- There’s Someone Inside Your House (2021) N – Shawn Levy produced slasher film based on the book.
+- There’s Someone Inside Your House (2021) N – Shawn Levy produced slasher film based on the book – wasn’t in the confirmed list by Netflix but was featured in the EW year preview so 50/50.

 What’s Coming to Netflix on February 1st